semagrow/kobe/README.md

 - `Kubernetes` >= 1.8.0
 - `kubectl` configured for the Kubernetes cluster
 - `Helm` version 3 (for the Evaluation Metrics Extraction subsystem)
 - `nfs-commons` installed in the nodes of the cluster.
-If in debian or Ubuntu you can install it using `apt-get install nfs-common`
+If in Debian or Ubuntu you can install it using `apt-get install nfs-common`

 ### Installation of the Kubernetes operator